-Summary Information for Operating Under a Variance or Exemption

-[Enter Additional Information Described in Instructions for SWS CCR Document]

 Summary Information for Revised Total Coliform Rule Level 1 and Level 2 Assessment Requirements

 If a water system is required to comply with a Level 1 or Level 2 assessment requirement that is not due to an E. coli MCL violation, include the following information below [22 CCR section 64481(n)(1)].